-Priority Action Action update Action Progress Indicator Indicator Target Status Indicator Value Indicator Progress the prevalent needs of young people.
-05. Prevent homelessness.
-Ensure people threatened with homelessness can Promote the use to households of accessing energy saving or fuel advice and assistance schemes.
+Priority Action Action update Action Progress Indicator Indicator Target Status Indicator Value Indicator Progress the prevalent needs of young people. homelessness.
+Ensure people threatened with homelessness can access advice and Promote the use to households of accessing energy saving or fuel advice and assistance schemes.
 Baseline referals 1,800 2013-14.
 H1 16/17: On Target Engagement with 1,331 households during first half of 2016/17.
 50% Increase the number of households accessing energy saving or fuel advice and assistance schemes 2,000 1,331 H1 16/17: Off Target Lower number of engagements recorded however an increase in engagement is likely during the winter period.
-Work in partnership to develop the Zero Waste Parc at Millerhill 50% There is no Performance Indicator for this action 07.
-Promote and develop sustainable travel and transport that benefits our health and the environment Implement the Council's adopted Travel plan by reducing the adverse impacts of travel within Midlothian, most particularly car travel H1 16/17: Complete Staff walks for Council Headquarters staff have been implemented and cycles to promote active travel, held staff cycle training sessions, established a bike mileage scheme, held bike to work days with bike breakfasts, bought and promoted two pool bikes and one electric cargo bike.
+06. Reduce, reuse and recycle our waste Work in partnership to develop the Zero Waste Parc at Millerhill H1 16/17: On Target Joint project delayed during H1 but will be moving to financial close October 2016.
+Expected completion date following construction late 2019.
+50% There is no Performance Indicator for this action develop sustainable travel and transport that benefits our health and the environment Implement the Council's adopted Travel plan by reducing the adverse impacts of travel within Midlothian, most particularly car travel H1 16/17: Complete Staff walks for Council Headquarters staff have been implemented and cycles to promote active travel, held staff cycle training sessions, established a bike mileage scheme, held bike to work days with bike breakfasts, bought and promoted two pool bikes and one electric cargo bike.
 08. Address climate Draft a Corporate H1 16/17: Off Target 0% Draft climate change and Sustainable No 2 No H1 16/17: On Target